 What is the Amazon Future Engineer Scholarship

 The Amazon Future Engineer Scholarship awards $40,000 ($10,000 for each of the 4 years of college).
 It also gives recipients a programming internship at Amazon the summer after their freshman year of college.
-The 2022 deadline for the Amazon Future Engineer program was February 1, 2022.
-I won the scholarship and they sent me a PDF with information about the program.
-That information is copied and pasted from that PDF below:
+In this blog post I talk about how I won the Amazon Future Engineer scholarship and more information about the program.
+They sent me lots of PDFs with information about the program, so I am including some of that information down below too.

 interns that has a real impact on your team or Amazon customers.
 You’ll get to ship

 code to production at Amazon after just your freshman year!
 The first few weeks usually

 consist of creating a design document or writing a project plan, and the remainder of

 the internship is left to work on developing your project.

 Your fellow AFE interns will be your support system.
 You’ll be connected to them